wanxinxie/Coreference-Resolution-in-the-Domain-of-Holocaust-Testimonies/README.md

 3. Create a new folder in brat data folder called "trained"

-4. Copy 0.goldmentions.test.preds and it's corresponding txt file into that folder
+4. Copy 0.goldmentions.test.preds and it's corresponding txt file into that folder; copy conll2brat.py in this repo to the same folder as well.

 5. Open terminal, go to the "trained" folder